sudhakarsdk98/SDET/Manual Testing/ReadMe.md

   + How will they use the system?
   + What data should be input into the system ?
   + What data should be output by the system ?

+ **Roles :** Business analyst and system architect.

+ **Outcomes :** SRS (System Requirements specification) / BRS (Business Requirement Specification) / CRS (Customer Requirement specification) / URS (User Requirement Specification) document / BRD (Business Requirement Document).

+### 2. Analysis :
+  After requirement gathering, those requirements are analysed for their validity and the possibility of developing the requirements in the system.
+**Roles :** System Architect or Sr. Analyst

+**Outcome :** RAD (Requirement Analysis document).

+### 3. Design :
+  During this part of the design phase, the consultants/ Architects break down the system requirements into pieces.
+  System Design helps in specifying hardware and software requirements and also helps in defining the overall system architecture.
+These system design specifications serve as input for the next phase of the model.

+In this phase designers can create 2 documents like below :
+ + HLD’s (High Level Design Document).
+ + LLD’s (Low Level Design Document).

+-	HLD's consist of main modules of the project from root to leaf and multiple LLD'S.

+-	LLD's consist of sub modules of main modules along with the data flow diagrams, ER diagram etc. prepared by technical support or designers called internal designers.

+**Roles :** Architects & Team.
+**Outcome :** Technical Design document (TDD).

+### 4. Coding :
+  The actual development starts and the product is built in coding phase.
+The work is divided in modules then into units where actual coding is started in this coding phase.
+It is mainly focused by developers.
+Coding phase is the longest phase of SDLC.

+**Roles :** Developers and architect team.
+**Outcome :** programs, modules, applications.

+### 5. Testing :
+  In this phase the testers execute the test cases (TC's) against the application and reports the defects and retest the fixed defects.
+  During this phase unit testing, integration testing, system testing and acceptance testing are done.
+**Roles :** Testers and developers
+**Outcome :** Test Plan, Test Case's document, defects and Test Summary Report (TSR).

+### 6. Delivery and Maintenance :
+  After successful testing the product is delivered / the code is deployed, during the delivery phase.
+The Customer will perform UAT (User Acceptance Testing) in real time environment (Production Environment).
+Once the customers start using the developed system then the actual problems and needs should be solved from time to time.
+The process where the care is taken for the developed product is known as Maintenance.

+**Roles :** Testers, Developers, Customers, Business team, Architects, Project Manager and Delivery Manager.
+**Outcome :** Quality Product, Enhancements and production issues (Maintenance).